hoko/hoko-docs/_posts/2015-04-08-benefits_one-click-login-android.md

 <a href="http://support.hokolinks.com/benefits/ios/one-click-login/" class="tab">iOS</a>
 <a href="#" class="tab active">Android</a>

-Take your app's log-in form to the next level by signing your users with a single tap of a button.
+Take your app's log-in form to the next level by letting your users sign in with a single tap of a button, avoiding complex passwords typing or password resets requests.
-Provide your users an innovative way to avoid having to type complex passwords or request password resets.

 ![](/assets/images/slack-one-click-login.png)